sakaiproject/sakai/roster2/README.txt

-Roster2 is a drop-in replacement for the Sakai Roster Tool
+Roster2 is a replacement for the Sakai Roster Tool